 This is not the relationship Jesus is speaking of with his disciples.
 Jesus is speaking of them serving God.
 Jesus is speaking of them doing God's will - not Jesus doing their will.

-Furthermore, by confusing the context of Jesus' discussion with his disciples, these professional Christian teachers miss the very relationship they didn't take part of - one of a student giving their life to a spiritual teacher representing God - following that teacher's instructions, and then continuing the mission of their teacher.
+Furthermore, by confusing the context of Jesus' discussion with his disciples, these professional sectarian teachers miss the very relationship they didn't take part of - one of a student giving their life to God's representative - following that teacher's instructions, and then continuing the mission of their teacher.
 This is what Jesus is illustrating here.

 These ecclesiastical professional teachers will say that no one can be a teacher but Jesus, so no student can give their lives to such a teacher as Jesus' disciples gave him theirs.
 Why are they teaching then?
 Why have they assumed the post of teacher ("minister" "reverend" "priest" and so on) if no one but Jesus can be teacher?
 Why are they acting as God's representative if no one can be God's representative but Jesus?
 By their very act of teaching about God they are claiming to be God's representative - and as such it is hypocritical to teach that Jesus is the only teacher.